Prescription Required.

 Storage, Dosage & How to Use

-Acitretin comes in capsules, which are taken once a day, preferably with meals or milk.
+Soriatane comes in capsule form, taken once per day, preferably with meals or milk.

 The capsules are color-coded to indicate dosage: